Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 - Permissions for logging to Amazon CloudWatch Logs.
 - Additional permissions for external S3 bucket interactions, if applicable.

 ## Additional Notes for SFTP Transfers

-The Lambda layer (`lambda_layer.zip`) now includes both paramiko for SFTP transfers and pyAesCrypt for encryption support.
+The Lambda layer (`lambda_layer.zip`) now includes paramiko for SFTP transfers.
 This layer is required for:
 - SFTP file transfers using paramiko
-- File encryption using pyAesCrypt (when `ENCRYPT_OUTPUT = True`)

 ### Adding the Lambda Layer